 - Compose your shot – Simple rules of composition can change an outdoor mugshot into a photographic treasure.
 Try placing objects into the foreground of a landscape shot.
 Let the trees frame your lookout.
 Try putting the main object someplace other than the center of the frame.
 Try using a ⅓ sky, ⅓ background and ⅓ foreground in a landscape shot.

 - Experiment – In short, play around a bit and see if you get anything you like.
 Film is cheap with a digital camera.
+Below are three shots of the same scene.
+Notice how we different it can look with different settings.

 Other activities around Cloudland Canyon

 - Disc Golf – The course length is 4854’, 18 hole par 54.
-It’s a well established course through woody terrain.
+It’s a well-established course through woody terrain.

 - Wild Cave Tour – G3 adventures offers wild cave tours Sitton Cave and Case Cave which are wild caves in Cloudland Canyon.
 They also offer guided hikes including the rugged Bear Creek Backcountry Trail. link